This is the big scary word that could be after you adorable little ferrets. Well, not the word actually.

 Take Help from Chemicals

 Go to your local pharmacy or department store and tell them about your flea problem.
 Fleas are a common enemy of many pets, so the store will know what to give you.
 Get something that will prevent the fleas from latching onto your ferret in the future as well.
+Otherwise, your ferret won’t be happy even if you keep it in the best ferret cage.

 - Ingestible Medication